MicrosoftDocs/winrt-api/windows.gaming.input.custom/hidgamecontrollerprovider_usagepage.md

 ## -description

 The usage page of the top-level collection.
-TODO: ???

 ## -property-value